kubernetes/contributor-site/content/en/blog/2024/go-workspaces.md

 slug: go-workspaces-in-kubernetes
 date: 2024-03-19T08:30:00-08:00
 author: "Tim Hockin (Google)"
+description: "The Go programming language has played a huge role in the success of Kubernetes.
+As Kubernetes has grown, matured, and pushed the bounds of what..."
 ---
 The [Go programming language](https://go.dev/) has played a huge role in the success of Kubernetes.
 As Kubernetes has grown, matured, and pushed the bounds of what "regular" projects do, the Go project team has also grown and evolved